Congregation Kol Ami (Salt Lake City, Utah): Clergy

-Senior Rabbi - Rabbi Samuel L. Spector
+Rabbi Samuel L. Spector

-Rabbi Spector was born and raised in Seattle, Washington.
+Rabbi Spector is the Senior Rabbi, He was born and raised in Seattle, Washington.
 He attended the University of California, San Diego, where he was an active brother of the Alpha Epsilon Pi fraternity.
 Rabbi Spector graduated with Cum Laude honors with a B.A. in Judaic Studies, a minor in Behavioral Psychology, and was elected Phi Beta Kappa.
-He received his Masters in Hebrew Letters and Rabbinic Ordination from the Hebrew Union College-Jewish Institute of Religion in Los Angeles.
+He received his master's degree in Hebrew Letters and Rabbinic Ordination from the Hebrew Union College-Jewish Institute of Religion in Los Angeles.

 While in rabbinical school, Rabbi Spector served for three years as the student rabbi of Congregation Etz Chaim in Merced, California; a member of the Chaplain Candidate Program for the United States Navy; and as a chaplain intern at Los Angeles County/USC General Hospital.
 While in school, he led several teen trips to Israel and Eastern Europe.

 Prior to coming to Congregation Kol Ami, Rabbi Spector served as the Associate Rabbi of Temple Judea in Tarzana, California, where he became recognized for his creation of young professional programming.
 While there, Rabbi Spector was an Edah Fellow through the Los Angeles Jewish Federation and the President of the West San Fernando Rabbinic Task Force and a delegate to the Jewish Welfare Board.
 He is currently a member of the Central Conference of American Rabbis.